tvwenger/jag-pipeline/README.md

 first so you can configure them to your needs.

 * `jagpipe-combine` to combine multiple SDHDF files into one, and optionally bin in time and/or frequency.
-* `jagpipe-flag` to automatically flag interference along the frequency axis
+* `jagpipe-flag` to automatically flag interference along the frequency axis.
+* `jagpipe-waterfall` to generate a waterfall figure for a SDHDF dataset.